10 Beautiful Lakes In New Jersey

 715 Rt.
 206, Shamong, NJ 08088

 Atsion Lake is an artificial lake in Wharton State Forest in the Pine Barrens, in the community of Atsion, Burlington County, New Jersey.
 The lake is part of the Mullica River.
 The lake offers boating, hiking, fishing, swimming and camping facilities, and cross-country skiing in the winter.
 Swimming at Atsion Lake is only permitted when lifeguards are on duty from 10 am to 6 pm.
-Throughout the forest are rivers and streams for canoeing, hiking trails (including a significant section of the Batona Trail), miles of unpaved roads for mountain biking and horseback riding, numerous lakes, ponds, and fields ideal for wildlife observation.
+Throughout the forest are rivers and streams for canoeing, hiking trails (including a significant section of the Batona Trail), miles of unpaved roads for mountain biking and horseback riding, and numerous lakes, ponds, and fields ideal for wildlife observation.

 1220 Lebanon-Stanton Road, Lebanon, NJ 08833-3115